PedestrianDynamics/jupedsim/README.txt

 Note that the OpenMP acceleration might be missing under OSX

-For the visualization module (TraVisTo) at least Qt version 4.5 and VTK version 4.8 are required.
+For the visualization module (jpsvis) at least Qt version 4.5 and VTK version 4.8 are required.
 You can download the latest version of QT here and the latest version of VTK (visualization toolkit) here.
 System Requirements